pranshi112/RollerMadness/README.md

 #### Unity:

 Open the project in Unity and navigate to File &#8594; Build And Run.
-This opens the application on your target platform specified in Unity.
+This opens the application on your target platform specified in Unity. <br>
 __Note__: If your Editor version doesn't match with the project's, a warning message will be displayed asking you to download that version.
 Alternatively, download the required version in Unity Hub.